BEROCHLU/sakata/README.md

 ## get data

-The `hdatexyt.csv` file should have the following columns:
+The `hdatexyt.csv` file should contain the following columns:

 - `date`: This is the label for the date.
 - `close_x`: Closing value of DJI ETF, input_x0